 How does PInCER help?

 Cropalytics solution makes the process cost-effective & helps the banking sector monitor risk in near real-time.
 Our solution enables banks to streamline their lending strategies, develop loan products, deploy manpower, and manage crop risk based on data.

 Agribusiness lenders and banks can mitigate risks by utilizing region-specific offerings such as weather-based advisory, acreage insights, and yield & harvest predictions.
-Cropalytics’ pest and disease module provide 15-day warnings about disease and pest infestations.
+Cropalytics’ pest and disease module provides a 15-day warning about likely disease and pest infestations.

-Helps lender classify villages based on crop acreage, health, yield forecast, and scores of other parameters
+Helps lenders classify villages based on crop acreage, health, yield forecast, and scores of other parameters

 Farmer Decision Support System

-A portal for allocation of territories and farmers to extension teams, tracking actual visits and supporting navigation to enrolled farms.
-A useful tool to manage FPOs
+A portal for allocation of territories and farmers to extension teams, tracking actual visits, and supporting navigation to enrolled farms.
+A helpful tool to manage FPOs

 Using remote sensing to track areas and crops of interest, monitoring crop health, making yield estimates and harvest updates

-Assess crop risk progressively; using stochastic models at the pre-sowing stage and deterministic models using remote-sensing for standing crops.
-Estimate share of the portfolio at NPA risk and likely insurance recovery
+Assess crop risk progressively, using stochastic models at the pre-sowing stage and deterministic models using remote-sensing for standing crops.
+Estimate share of the portfolio at NPA risk and likely recovery from insurance

 Key benefits of using PINCER